 The University's mail servers can be accessed within the University through the Student Computing Centres.
 Outside access is provided via the internet at https://owa.qub.ac.uk.
-Academic staff co-ordinating or teaching on modules may be contacted via the pigeonholes in the School Office, by email or phone: If you need to see a member of staff it is advisable to email and request an appointment.
+Academic staff coordinating or teaching on modules may be contacted via the pigeonholes in the School Office, by email or phone.
+If you need to see a member of staff it is advisable to email and request an appointment.
 Staff may also be available in their offices; knock before you enter.
 Room numbers etc. are listed in this Handbook.
-In the interests of putting names to faces and vice versa, photographs of staff are on the first floor of the MBC (outside the School Office).